What would it mean to dream of a volcanic eruption, an exploding bomb, or a tsunami that sweeps away everything in its path?

 This is why some people will systematically avoid any type of gathering, places where there will be a lot of people, because they fear the powerful emotional reactions of the crowds and they will avoid confronting them, also because they fear their own reactions.
 We have already seen too much, for example in soccer stadiums, violence between fans that creates uncontrolled crowd movements causing many victims.
 Emotion generates an impulse, that is to say the passage to action when the memories emerge, or when the needs become uncontrollable.

-When we act irrationally, on an "impulse" or with a "knee-jerk response", we connect to all the memories where we lived a situation that we hated, repressed, or where we were afraid, afraid for ourselves or for the other person...
+When we act irrationally, on a "whim" or a "whim", we connect to all the memories where we lived a situation that we hated, repressed, or where we were afraid, afraid for ourselves or for the other person...
 In short, a situation where we felt potentially in danger... and the emotions will come to blur our reason, our common sense.
 We often use expressions like "Let's not get carried away" or "Let's keep a cool head" to symbolize the right attitude to adopt in order not to be trapped by the emotional intensity.

 Why shouldn't we repress our emotions?